WHAT IS DENTISTRY?

 Your teeth may feel fine, but it’s still important to see us regularly because problems can exist without your knowing.
-Your smile’s appearance is important, and Dr. King can help keep it healthy and looking beautiful.
+Your smile’s appearance is important, and Dr. Cowley can help keep it healthy and looking beautiful.

 With so many advances in dentistry, you no longer have to settle for stained, chipped, missing, or misshapen teeth.
 Today’s dentists offer many treatment choices that can help you smile with confidence, including: